omermindivanli/migration-case-study/README.md

 Enabling CloudTrail for the globally infrastructure Enable logging for access related operations on CloudTrail for S3 buckets Enabling CloudWatch and CloudTrail Integration

+# Reviewing the architecture with Well-Architectured Framework

+# How to migrate database from SQLite to AWS RDS - MySQL compatible

 # IaC